zendesk/curlybars/README.md

 #### validate.unallowed_path

-This exception occurs when a path is not allowed, given the allowed method definition on the presenter - ie. the following example will raise this exception:
+This exception occurs when a path is not allowed, given the allowed method definition on the presenter.
+For example, the following example will raise this exception:

 ```ruby
 class UserPresenter